1-click Deployment

 Especially in a remote setting, this process can be challenging and time-consuming, and it may create multi-faceted problems.
 This is why we implemented a feature that allows you to deploy the necessary pieces of infrastructure on your selected cloud provider and get you started on a remote stack with a single click.

-The first thing that you need in order to use this feature is a deployed instance of ZenML (not a local server via zenml login --local
+The first thing that you need in order to use this feature is a deployed instance of ZenML (not a local server via zenml login --local).
+If you do not already have it set up for you, feel free to learn how to do so here.

 Once you are connected to your deployed ZenML instance, you can use the 1-click deployment tool either through the dashboard or the CLI: